Your shopping cart is empty!

 If the throttle bodies in question are separate castings (for each cylinder) they can be split and re-spaced to match the engine – thus simplifying the inlet manifold design as its runners can now be straight.
 Alternatively, if the bodies cannot be split and re-spaced danST can manufacture a manifold to accommodate the standard spacings.

 For many years the tried and tested route to increasing a car engines power output involved the fitment of multiple carburettors and when coupled with other engine modifications such an upgrade could provide substantial gains.
 However the tried and tested favorites (eg Weber DCOE and Dellorto DHLA units) are now many decades old in design and are often difficult to source in good condition without spending a considerable amount of money.
 Bike carburettors offer a more modern and further developed multiple carb solution.
-Indeed carburettors were still being developed for and fitted to sports bikes less than 10 years ago, making their level of engineering and reliability very high indeed.
+Indeed carburettors were still being developed for, and fitted to sports bikes into the early 2000's, making their level of engineering and reliability very high indeed.
 A plentiful supply of low mileage second hand carbs means that the conversion can offer similar power gains often for a lower cost than the more traditional routes and can give added benefits such as reliability and superior fuel economy.

 As with all aftermarket induction upgrades to obtain the best results bike carbs need to be installed alongside other engine and management upgrades.
 Simply bolting on multiple carburettors will see limited gains over the engines standard power output.
 However coupled with a free flowing exhaust system and ignition system upgrades multiple carbs will really start to transform your engine.
 By far the most popular engine we deal with is the Ford Zetec E unit, which in 2.0 form, running a set of 37mm ZX6R carburettors and the aforementioned exhaust and ignition upgrades has repeatedly been seen to put out 160-170bhp (stock figure 135bhp).
 Head and camshaft work will push this figure even higher.
 Peak power figures can be likened to those achieved with DCOE/DHLA carbs, but peak power is only part of the equation.
 Bike carbs also offer excellent low down torque, driveability (something that is often compromised with other carb conversions) and fuel economy.